-Increased attention by the Council to compliance from industry, and enhanced enforcement of legislation, has assisted in optimizing national adherence to international obligations.
+Increased attention by the Council to compliance by industry, and enhanced enforcement of legislation, has assisted in optimizing national adherence to international obligations.
 Efforts to enhance enforcement continued during the reporting period by strengthening coordination with the relevant Government stakeholders and engaging with international partners, whilst outreach was intensified to assist industry to comply.

-The officials of the Non-Proliferation Secretariat participated in international meetings in order to fulfil the State's obligations and thereby also increase the capacity of the Secretariat to support the Council.
-Additionally, efforts to increase capacity in Africa continued through the hosting of several training interventions and participating in events hosted by the United Nations Security Council Resolution 1540 Committee and the African Union.
+The officials of the Non-Proliferation Secretariat participated in international meetings in order to fulfil the State's obligations and thereby also increased the capacity of the Secretariat to support the Council.
+Additionally, efforts to increase capacity in Africa continued through the hosting of several training interventions.